AadidevSoni/Gamified-Mental-Health-Tracker/README.md

   - Level up at every 100 EXP (resets to 0 after leveling)
   - Better mental health → higher level!

-### 📈 Graphical Representation
-- Users can visualize a graph of their mental health patterns
-- Gives a graph pattern for each categories
-- Analyses each graph and gives a report to the user

 ---

 ## 🔐 Authentication